cloudmesh-community/book/chapters/faas/openlambda.md

-# OpenLamda
+# OpenLamda :o:

-::o: TODO students can contribute this section
+:o: TODO students can contribute this section